Animals in University Buildings and on University Property Policy

 Original Adoption: January 2005

-Animals are not permitted in UAF building.
-This restriction recognizes that animals pose potential risks related to disruption in the educational and work environments, health, safety, and hygiene.
+Animals, except for service animals, are not permitted in UAF buildings without prior approval or permission as an accommodation for a documented disability.
+Students requiring this accommodation should work with Disability Services; employees and members of the public should work with the Department of Equity and Compliance.
+Please see section 9 of this policy for contact information.
+This restriction recognizes that animals pose potential risks related to disruption in educational and work environments, health, safety, and hygiene.
 This policy applies to all University controlled, leased, and owned buildings.
-All University faculty, staff, students, and visitors are subject to this policy.
+All individuals bringing animals on to University property are subject to this policy.

 BACKGROUND & JUSTIFICATION

-This policy is intended to optimize the safety and health of faculty, staff, students and visitors as it relates to animals on campus.
-The presence of animals on campus is a privilege granted by the University to those who choose to attend, visit and work here.
+This policy is intended to optimize the safety and health of students, faculty, staff, and visitors as it relates to animals on campus.

 Animals: Domestic birds, reptiles, fish, or mammals.